stefan-faulkner/SImulation-Project-/README.md

 Let's gamble!
 Implement a blackjack simulation; in fact, simulate a few reasonable strategies (at least 2).
 Statistically analyze these strategies by playing lots of independent blackjack games.
-Then determine which choice maximizes your prot.
+Then determine which choice maximizes your profit.
 (Assume that the House plays by the usual rules.)